 Bed bugs don’t only bite humans–they also feed on other animals, such as dogs and cats.
 For example, a dog with fleas can bring them back into your home when he comes inside after being outside at night.
 You might see evidence of this in their fur.
 If they’ve been scratching themselves constantly due to itching from flea bites, those little buggers will likely be all over their bodies.

 Signs and symptoms of a bed bug infestation.

 Bed bugs are not difficult to detect but challenging to eradicate.
 However, you can prevent a bed bug infestation if you take action early on and know what signs to look for.

 - Bites: Bed bugs inject an anticoagulant into their victims, and this causes small, itchy red bumps to appear on the skin.
-The bites are often itchy and may take weeks or months to heal completely.
+The edges are often itchy and may take weeks or months to heal.

 - Blood stains on sheets and mattresses: Bed bugs can be found under furniture and in cracks in walls, leading to blood stains on sheets and mattresses.

 - Rashes: Skin rashes caused by bites may appear red and swollen.
 It is typically a result of allergic reactions to the bites.

 - Enlarged Pimple: A bed bug bite can cause an inflamed bump on the skin.
 This bump often appears at the site where the bed bug bit and is usually filled with dark fluid (which may be blood).

 - Bloodsuckers: Bed bugs do not need blood to survive; they suck out the hemoglobin in your skin cells.
 You will quickly notice this if blood appears around your bite site.